• Home

 Simply knowing that you can use AI in your project isn’t enough.
 If product managers want to decrease cost and time to market, they must understand each AI tool’s capabilities so that they can use them effectively throughout the product lifecycle.
 In fact, it’s just as crucial for product managers to know when not to use AI as it is to know when to use it.

 Product managers must also understand the capabilities and shortcomings of their AI tools to integrate the best tool stacks into their projects.
-Understanding the proper use case for each AI tool and how the tools all work together is paramount for creating seamless workflows.
+Understanding the proper use case for each AI tool and how the tools all work together is paramount for creating effortless workflows.

 While each team can choose the tool they wish to use, a product manager is needed to see the larger picture and understand how all the tools work together throughout the product development lifecycle.
 If the tools don’t integrate successfully, it can create problems within the software, ultimately costing your project time rather than saving it.